One of the most serious conditions affecting the female dog is a chronic infection of the uterus called pyometra.

 Where normal seasons exist there is a natural cleansing effect at each heat period.
 At this time the blood supply to the cells of the uterus is increased and the cervix opens to allow the accumulated debris to be swept out of the uterus.

-Where the luteal phase of the ovary is prolonged, as happens in older animals or in bitches given artificial progesterones, the cleansing effect of estrous does not occur and the accumulations of mucus bacterial cells and white blood cells builds up to such a degree that the uterus may become so enlarged that it fills most of the abdominal cavity.
+Where the luteal phase of the ovary is prolonged, as happens in older animals or in bitches given artificial progesterone, the cleansing effect of estrous does not occur and the accumulations of mucus bacterial cells and white blood cells build up to such a degree that the uterus may become so enlarged that it fills most of the abdominal cavity.

 Can pyometra be treated without surgery?

 The only effective treatment for pyometra is the surgical removal of the infected uterus and ovaries.
-Of course this is a major operation, and in dogs that are very weak from toxic affects of the infection over a long period, it is not always successful.
+Of course, this is a major operation, and in dogs that are very weak from the toxic effects of the infection over a long period, it is not always successful.

-In dogs that are poor surgical risks drainage of some of the purulent material may be attempted and antibiotics and fluids administered until the animal is strong enough to withstand surgery.
+In dogs that are poor surgical risks drainage of some of the purulent material may be attempted and antibiotics and fluids administered until the dogs are strong enough to withstand surgery.